 26 Apr 2022

-How can you finance a new business?
+How to finance a new business

-Financing a new venture is a challenge, even harder in the current climate of high inflation, global uncertainty and the backdrop of war in Europe.
+Financing a new business venture is a challenge, even harder in the current climate of high inflation, global uncertainty and the backdrop of war in Europe.
+Difficult, but not impossible.
+With planning, careful research and the right advice, you should be able to find the new business finance that is right for you.

-If traditional funding is difficult, other forms of finance may also be a good option and are generally easier to obtain than bank funding.
+If traditional funding is difficult, other forms of business finance may also be a good option and are generally easier to obtain than bank funding.

 Peer-to-peer, crowdfunding, angel investors and other forms of alternative funding can be more flexible and may not require the extensive credit history of a bank loan.

+In some ways persuading a financial institution or financier to lend you money for a business is a bit like getting a mortgage.
 They will want to see that you can afford the loan or support being offered and have a clear plan for repayments and the initial equity to kick start the company.

 They may take the view that if you are not prepared to invest in yourself, then why should they?